okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 ## Add Animated GIFs with Giphy

-To add a `giphyUrl` property to cars, create `client/src/app/shared/giphy/giphy.service.ts` and populate it with the code below.
+To add a `giphyUrl` property to each car, create `client/src/app/shared/giphy/giphy.service.ts` and populate it with the code below.

 ```typescript
 import { Injectable } from '@angular/core';